Microsoft Online Subscription Agreement – US Government Cloud

 “Affiliate” means any legal entity that a party owns, that owns a party, or that is under common ownership with a party.
 “Ownership” means, for purposes of this definition, control of more than a 50% interest in an entity.

-“Azure Government Services” means one or more of the services or features Microsoft makes available to Enrolled Affiliate under this Enrollment and identified at /en-us/global-infrastructure/regions/, which are Government Community Cloud Services.
+“Azure Government Services” means one or more of the services or features Microsoft makes available to you under this Subscription and identified at /en-us/global-infrastructure/regions/, which are Government Community Cloud Services.